Startup Business Ideas for Students

 Digital textbooks are educational ebooks that provide a much-needed alternative to traditional textbooks in terms of both price and sustainability.
 With the introduction of ereaders and other devices, the market for digital alternatives to educational materials continues to grow.
 Whether you plan to write a digital textbook or start a website that’ll house popular digital textbooks, this startup idea can enable you to earn a profit while you provide a service to students and the educational system.

 Online learning continued to gain popularity in the past year.
 Providing additional tools for students — or people who just want to brush up on a subject — by developing an educational technology (edtech) startup can make education more accessible to a larger fraction of society.
+Startup costs for this business idea can range from $12 to $27,209, depending on the business model.

 Whether you plan to develop an app, create online courses, or build an online tutoring resource for students, you must first identify your target subject and platform.
 Additionally, successful edtech startups tend to offer a product that’s both effective and intuitive.
 Remember to consider those criteria during your product development process.